 The Company is aware of its corporate social responsibilities and the need to maintain effective working relationships across a range of stakeholder groups.
 These include the Company’s employees, partners, customers, suppliers, regulatory authorities.
 The Company’s operations and working methodologies take account of the need to balance the needs of all of these stakeholder groups while maintaining focus on the Board’s primary responsibility to promote the success of the Company for the benefit of its shareholders as a whole.
 The Company endeavours to take account of feedback received from stakeholders, making amendments to working arrangements and operational plans where appropriate and where such amendments are consistent with the Company’s longer term strategy.

 The Company takes due account of any impact that its activities may have on the environment and seeks to minimise this impact wherever possible, especially focusing on biological products which promote the yield and productivity of agricultural crops in ways which are more environmentally benign than conventional chemical products.
 Through the various procedures and systems it operates, the Company ensures full compliance with health, safety and environmental laws, rules and regulations relevant to its activities.

 The Board is responsible for the systems of risk management and internal control and for reviewing their effectiveness.
 The internal controls are designed to manage rather than eliminate risk and provide reasonable but not absolute assurance against material misstatement or loss.
 Through the activities of the Audit Committee, the effectiveness of these internal controls is reviewed annually.

-A summary of the principal risks and uncertainties facing the Company are set out on page 13 of the Company’s 2017 Annual Report.
+A summary of the principal risks and uncertainties facing the Company are set out on pages 18-19 of the Company’s 2018 Annual Report.

 The Company maintains appropriate insurance cover in respect of actions taken against the Directors because of their roles, as well as against material loss or claims against the Company.
 The insured values and type of cover are comprehensively reviewed on a periodic basis.